Check MyUHDS for your arrival date and time. If you are interested in learning more about how arrival works, see the information below.

 A car is not a necessity, but many students have cars at OSU.
 Most locations are within walking distance from campus.
 To travel to locations further from campus, the Corvallis transit system allows students with a valid OSU ID card to ride the bus for free.
 It is important to note that OSU Parking Services sells more parking permits than they have spots available.

-Room changes will be available starting the third week of classes and will be available through the ninth week of classes.
-If you are living in a residence hall, you will need to contact your Resident Director to make a room change.
-If you are living in a cooperative house, you will need to talk with your Cooperative Director.
+Room changes will be available starting the second week of classes and will be available through the ninth week of classes.
+You will need to contact your Resident Director to make a room change.
 You can also stop by or call a Service Center to find out more information about switching rooms.

 Personal Property (Renters) Insurance: